Altinity/clickhouse-rpm-install/README.md

 ```

 ### Install packages manually
-Packages can be installed the same way as in section [Install packages after script](#install-packages-after-script)
+Packages can be installed the same way as in section [Install packages](#install-packages) after script-based installation.

 ## Conclusion